3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 If a consumer does not support any of the required volumedata elements, it MUST warn the user or the appropriate upstream processes that it cannot process all contents in this 3MF instance.

+TODO: required properties in XSD as simple type

 ## 3.2.1 Levelset element